Superconductivity

 In 1990 we began using neutron scattering to study the mixed state of the high temperature superconductors.
 The neutrons are diffracted by the ordered periodic distribution of the magnetic flux within the sample with contrast being provided by the variation in the magnetic induction.
 These diffraction experiments must be performed on a small angle diffraction instrument, since the typical lattice spacing in the available range of magnetic field with the optimum neutron wavelength leads to scattering angles of < 0.5 degree.
 We examined the vortex lattice structure in YBa2Cu3O7 [14] and were the first to directly observe the melting and decomposition of the magnetic-flux lattice in the high-Tc superconductor Bi2.15Sr1.95CaCu2O8+x [15].

-We also began our successful crystal growth programme using an infra red image furnace as well as more conventional flux and vapour transport growth methods to produce high quality samples of many types of superconductors [16].
+We also began our successful crystal growth programme using an infra red image furnace as well as more conventional flux and vapour transport growth methods to produce high quality samples of many types of superconductors [16]. | |

-A single crystal of Bi2Sr2CaCu2O8 grown in the IR image furnace at Warwick.
+A single crystal of Bi2Sr2CaCu2O8 grown in the IR image furnace at Warwick. |

-In 1994 we began work on a new class of superconductors with the general chemical formula RNi2B2C.
-The layered structure of these materials means that for some of this series there is a co-existence of long range magnetic order with superconductivity at the same temperature.
-This is very rare and provides us with an exciting opportunity to study the interplay between these two phenomena.
+In 1994 we began work on a new class of superconductors with the general chemical formula RNi2B2C (R = rare earth).
+The layered structure of these materials means that for some of this series there is a co-existence of long-range magnetic order with superconductivity at the same temperature.
+This is very rare and provided us with an exciting opportunity to study the interplay between these two phenomena. |

-Superconducting and magnetic H-T phase diagram of HoNi2B2C (see ref.
-18 for more details).
+Superconducting and magnetic H-T phase diagram of HoNi2B2C (see Ref.
+18 for more details). |

 The borocarbides have been shown to exhibit a rich variety of magnetic and superconducting properties [17].
-We have used neutron scattering, magnetometry and local Hall probes to probe the complex behaviour of the normal and superconducting states of these materials [18].
+We used neutron scattering, magnetometry and local Hall probes to probe the complex behaviour of the normal and superconducting states of these materials [18].

 Our studies of the flux-line lattice (fll) in various superconductors have been a marked success and created considerable international interest.
 We refined our neutron scattering techniques and greatly enhanced the resolution with which it is possible to make such measurements.
-This allowed us to perform a series of very high resolution experiments examining the role of "non-local" effects in determining the distortion of the fll and permitted a completely new slant on the problem of the coexistence of magnetism and superconductivity to be developed.
+This allowed us to perform a series of very high resolution experiments examining the role of "non-local" effects in determining the distortion of the fll and permitted a completely new slant on the problem of the coexistence of magnetism and superconductivity to be developed. | |

-An image of the flux-line lattice in the magnetic superconductor TmNi2B2C.
+An image of the flux-line lattice in the magnetic superconductor TmNi2B2C. |

 We have shown that in CaAlSi [19], the reorientation of the FLL is due to non-local rather than multi-band effects, and examined the two-gap behaviour in Lu2Fe3Si5 [20].

-SANS diffraction patterns of CaAlSi taken at 2 K in applied magnetic fields of 97, 185, 250, and 294 Oe respectively. (e) Schematic diagram of the FLL patterns in real-space (upper panel) and the corresponding diffraction patterns (lower panel).
+SANS diffraction patterns of CaAlSi taken at 2 K in applied magnetic fields of 97, 185, 250, and 294 Oe, respectively. (e) Schematic diagram of the FLL patterns in real-space (upper panel) and the corresponding diffraction patterns (lower panel). |

-We have worked on a number of superconductors with a NCS structure.
-In noncentrosymmetric structures, i.e. systems without inversion symmetry, parity is no longer a meaningful label.
+We have worked on a number of superconductors with a noncentrosymmetric (NCS) structure.
+In noncentrosymmetric structure, i.e. a system without inversion symmetry, parity is no longer a meaningful label.
 The lack of inversion symmetry induces an antisymmetric spin-orbit coupling (SOC) which can lift the degeneracy of the conduction band electrons and may cause the superconducting pair wavefunction to contain a mixture of singlet and triplet spin states.
 The breakdown of the usual classification of superconductors into even-parity, (pseudo) spin-singlet and odd-parity, spin-triplet states means that a variety of physical effects that may previously have been forbidden are now allowed.
 Examples include exotic superconducting gap structures (lines or nodes in the superconducting gap), magnetoelectric effects such as a helical phase and upper critical fields exceeding the Pauli limiting field, time reversal symmetry breaking, and even topological effects and unusual surface states.

-We have also made significant progress in the synthesis of single crystal NCS superconductors.
-This includes growth of intermetallic samples with our new tetra-arc furnace and high melting point borides via the floating zone technique (please see Refs.
-[27 and 28].
+We have used muon spectroscopy to discover time-reversal symmetry breaking in the noncentrosymmetric superconductor Re6Zr [21], in the locally NCS pnictide SrPtAs [22] and in La7Ir3 [23] We also examined the nature of the superconducting gap in the NCS intermetallic Nb0.18Re0.82 [24].
+We discovered that Re3W can be reversibly switched between a centrosymmetric and noncentrosymmetric structure [25, 26], and examined the crossover from type I to type II behaviour in La(Pd/Pt)Si3 [27].
+We also made significant progress in the synthesis of single crystal NCS superconductors.
+This includes growth of intermetallic samples with our tetra-arc furnace and high melting point borides via the floating zone technique (please see Refs.
+[28 and 29]. |

-Magnetic susceptibility versus temperature for the noncentrosymmetric and the centrosymmetric Re3W measured in zero-field-cooled and field-cooled mode in an applied magnetic field of 20 Oe.
+Magnetic susceptibility versus temperature for the noncentrosymmetric and the centrosymmetric Re3W measured in zero-field-cooled and field-cooled mode in an applied magnetic field of 20 Oe. |

 References